ETCLabs/RDMnet/docs/mainpage.md

 Prerequisites:

 * **For all applications: Microsoft Visual Studio**.
-Currently the only toolchain for which lwpa (and thus RDMnet) is ported.
+Currently the only toolchain for which EtcPal (and thus RDMnet) is ported.
 Visual Studio 2017 Community Edition is free, without restriction, for open-source projects.
 It is available [here](https://visualstudio.microsoft.com/downloads/).
 Make sure to install Visual C++ as part of the Visual Studio installation.